One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Conservative SIP. Setting and main results

+for some $C=C(d,c_{\rm min})>0$.
+This is not expected to be the correct dependence on $N$.
+Indeed, in view of Theorem \ref{th:gap-asymptotics1} and of the proof of Theorem \ref{th:failure-gap}, the relevant small-$\varepsilon$ scale should rather be

+Thus, while Theorem \ref{th:sharp-alpha-min} is sharp in its dependence on $\alpha_{\rm min}$, its dependence on the geometry is generally far from optimal.}

-Instead of pursuing this plan, we stick to general geometries, but pass to the regime of vanishing weights $\alpha\to 0$.
-In this setting, we provide an asymptotic characterization of this factor not in terms of the spectral gap of ${\rm RW}(G,\alpha)$, but of the \textquotedblleft second simplest system\textquotedblright\ on this geometry: ${\rm SIP}_2(G,\alpha)$, namely, the symmetric inclusion process with just two particles.
+Rather than optimizing these geometric constants on specific families of graphs, we keep the underlying geometry arbitrary and pass to the regime of vanishing weights $\alpha\to0$.
+In this setting, we identify the relevant asymptotic object not in terms of the spectral gap of ${\rm RW}(G,\alpha)$, but of the ``second simplest system'' on the same geometry: ${\rm SIP}_2(G,\alpha)$, namely the symmetric inclusion process with just two particles.